thadeshammer/twitchlurkerbothunter/readme.md

 The bot utilizes Flask, SQLAlchemy, Docker, and Pydantic to validate and manage data from Twitch.
 The project adheres to Twitch's TOS by using the Twitch IRC interface to scrape viewer lists manually without using undocumented endpoints or exceeding prescribed ratelimits.

+There's a second app - a single file Flask servlet - whose only job is to take care of the Twitch OAuth flow and secure a token.
+I did this for the experience; it was painful because the fetch_token() method wasn't recognizing the access_token was in fact in the response, and this ate a couple of my hours.
+Unless you also want the experience, may I recommend you just use [Twitch Token Generator](https://twitchtokengenerator.com/) as needed.

 ## Frameworks and Features

 - **Flask**: Web framework used to create the backend API.